safesoftware/FMETraining/ServerAdmin3Security/Exercise3_ConfiguringForHTTPS.md

 		<Connector port="80" protocol="HTTP/1.1"
 		redirectPort="443"/>

-14) Make sure to exchange *&lt;FMEServerDir&gt;* and *&lt;your_password&gt;* with the install directory of FME Server and the password of the keystore that was specified in step 4 under *i.
-Create a Keystore File*.
+14) Make sure to exchange *&lt;FMEServerDir&gt;* and *&lt;your_password&gt;* with the install directory of FME Server and the password of the keystore that was specified in step 4.

 15) Save and close the *server.xml* file.